 “Don’t force anything.
 Find what you love to do and stick with it.” – Shawn Johnson

 Our bodies were designed to move.

 It benefits us in so many ways to learn to listen to what our bodies are telling us.
 If you spend the entire time you’re running thinking “I hate this, I hate this, I hate this”, that is going to create a blockage in your body.
 You will be more tense while you’re running, risking injury and more muscle pain in general after your workout.
 You’ll be more likely to find excuses not to go for a run because deep down you really don’t want to anyway.
 This could apply to anything; running, weight lifting, yoga, kayaking, bicycling, etc.

 When we don’t move, our bodies can lose their endurance pretty quickly.
-According to healthline.com, our cardio endurance can start to decrease after just a few days of sitting still.
+Our cardio endurance can start to decrease after just a few days of sitting still.
 Our muscles will start to lose strength after 2-3 weeks.
 Along with this, we find ourselves with decreased energy, a brain that is less focused, and emotions that seem to run wild.
 Our self-confidence often plummets and we begin to separate ourselves from the things and the people that we love.

 This is why it is so important to find ways throughout our day to add movement.

 Doing any kind of movement, has the ability to help improve the symptoms of depression, anxiety, seasonal affected disorder (SAD), chronic fatigue, fibromyalgia, and a multitude of other diseases.
 It can help boost our immune system, making us much less likely to catch whatever bug is going around at the moment.
 It helps us feel better about ourselves and about the things we deal with day in and day out.
 It makes us more likely to be happier, healthier people in general.

 I resist the urge at this point, to call movement exercise, mainly because, for some people, they have such a negative view of the word exercise.